daghaian/nzbthrottle/README.md

 ```speeds``` - Define speed to throttle to (in kB/s) based on number of active streams

 ## Usage

 ```python throttle.py [-h] [--log-level=['DEBUG','INFO','WARN']]```

+If you do not wish to run the script manually, the module can be daemonized by copying the service file and running the script as a service.
+May need to modify location of script based on your preference.